kallookoo/lamp/README.md

 * The mkcert if installed in `/opt/mkcert` and the original mkcert binary if `/opt/mkcert/bin/current`.
 * The bind9 only if installed when the TLD if not the localhost.
 * By default when if used the bind9 the file `/etc/dhcp/dhclient.conf` is modified to add the ip in the nameservers.

+# TODO

+* Add option to enable or disable the [h5bp](https://github.com/h5bp/server-configs-apache) configurations when install Apache.
+* Change the implementation of [h5bp](https://github.com/h5bp/server-configs-apache) configurations for better maintenance.
+* In Apache split the custom configurations inside the apache2.conf for better maintenance.